(Revised: 30 September 2013)

-Juno Books is an imprint of Pocket Books,
+Juno Books was an imprint of Pocket Books,

 a division of Simon & Schuster.
 Originally an imprint

-of independent press Prime Books/Wildside Press, a co-publishing agreement for Juno with Pocket went
+of independent press Prime Books (then part of Wildside Press), a co-publishing agreement for Juno with Pocket went

 into effect in January 2009.
 The last (as far as is known at this time) was published in January 2013.
-A total of 27 books were published as the Pocket Juno imprint.
+A total of 27 mass market paperback novels were published as the Pocket Juno imprint.

 a mass market paperback format.
 The original Juno Books backlist titles are listed here.